bdefore/universal-redux/README.md

 There are a few other options you can specify in your configuration.
 They are:

+**apiPrefix** *(default: 'api')* - The prefix that Express will look for on incoming requests to determine if calls should be routed to the API.

 **env** - An object specifying environment variables to make available to the app.
 Defaults:

   **`__LOGGER__`** *(default: false)* - Enable [Redux Logger](https://github.com/fcomb/redux-logger) in console.